kwalski/fastify-chalk/README.md

 * Displays time
 * Colorful outputs and shorthands
 * Logging levels: all, trace, debug, info, warn, error, fatal
+* From v0.1.2 on it uses faster streaming with [sonic-boom](https://github.com/mcollina/sonic-boom)

 ## Install